JoakimTeixeira/progress-bar/README.md

 - [ ] Apply styled-components to modularize CSS
 - [ ] Implement lazy loading for the checkbox list
 - [ ] Save data temporally in local storage
-- [ ] Persist configurations in the database
-- [ ] Create a backend for better data write performance

 ## Running the Project